-5 Things that Go Great with HP Brown Sauce
+5 Foods that Go Great with HP Brown Sauce

-No bacon sandwich is complete without brown sauce.
-Whether your sandwich is on soft bread or toast, scraping butter on one piece and brown sauce on the other gives you the perfect blend of flavours.
+No bacon sandwich is quite complete without a dash of brown sauce!
+Whether your sandwich is on soft bread or toast, scraping butter on one piece and brown sauce on the other gives you the perfect blend of flavours and some moisture to the sandwich.
 The tangy taste of the sauce compliments the meatiness of the bacon.
 Spread brown sauce on both pieces of the bread if you prefer.

 HP sauce goes very well with fried meats like bacon, and some argue that a sandwich just isn't as enjoyable without it.
-Try topping your bacon sandwich with a fried egg for an even bolder meal.
+Try topping your bacon sandwich with a fried egg or some cheese for an even bolder meal.

-Another fried meat that is usually part of a 'full English breakfast' is sausages.
-Any type of sausages that you choose will do, but a particularly good choice is Cumberland sausages with black pepper, chopped, fried and put on toast with HP brown sauce.
-It is the perfect breakfast, lunch or brunch on a Sunday mid-morning.
+Another fried meat that is usually part of a "full English" breakfast is some fat, juicy sausages.
+Any type of sausages that you choose will do, but a particularly good choice is Cumberland sausages with black pepper, chopped, fried, and put on toast with HP brown sauce.
+It is the perfect breakfast, lunch, or brunch on a Sunday mid-morning.

-Fish and chips is a classic English dish available in virtually every corner and coastal town of England, so it only makes sense that classic HP brown sauce can be added to it as well.
-The fish is fried and battered, and adding brown sauce gives the savoury, oily taste of the fish a tangy kick.
-Thick chips go very well with it too as a dip, or poured onto them like ketchup.
+Fish and chips is a classic English dish available in virtually every corner and coastal town of England, so it only makes sense that classic HP brown sauce can be added to it as well!
+The fish, usually haddock, cod, or plaice, is fried and battered, and adding brown sauce gives the savoury, oily taste of the fish a tangy kick.
+Thick chips go very well with it too as a dip or poured onto them like ketchup.

-Cheese on toast is always a treat.
-There's nothing better than sizzling cheddar or Glastonbury on crunchy toast served with a cup of tea.
+Cheese on toast is always a tasty treat.
+There is nothing better than sizzling cheddar or Glastonbury on crunchy toast served with a cup of tea.
 An excellent addition to this fantastic snack or meal is to spread a thin layer of brown sauce onto the toast before you add the cheese, giving it the boost it needs to go from yummy to delicious.

-On a side note - you can also add a small sprinkle of black pepper, cayenne pepper, chili powder and/or Tabasco sauce to cheese on toast for variety.
+You can also add a small sprinkle of black pepper, cayenne pepper, chili powder or Tabasco sauce to cheese on toast for variety.

-Other possibilities include adding HP sauce to baked potatoes, casseroles, stews or using it as a marinade for meat and vegetables.
-HP brown sauce is a source of endless possibilities.
+Other possibilities include adding HP sauce to baked potatoes, casseroles, stews, or using it as a marinade for meat and vegetables.
+HP brown sauce is a source of endless possibilities that bring your homemade dish from good to amazing.
 So what are you waiting for?
 Get cooking!